pixer415/State-Royale/README.md

 ## CREDITS

-Political map data is provided by the GADM project.
+Political map data is provided by the GADM project, version 2.8.

 Global Administrative Areas (boundaries).
 University of Berkeley, Museum of Vertebrate Zoology and the International Rice Research Institute (2012).